 Dartmoor is where Martin grew up and began his love affair with wild places...

-See early man's numerous prehistoric remains and marvel at his tenacity in making the moors his home in the distant past.
-See the hard granite core of England's Westcountry revealed in all it's magnificence - in weather beaten tors of (tumbles of rock stacked one on another) incredibly shaped granite boulders, where all kinds of wildlife find their refuge.
-In the valleys below, discover quiet green beauty, with trees draped in ferns, tumbling moorland streams full of granite boulders covered in moss, finding their way steeply down towards the sea.
+See early man's numerous prehistoric remains and marvel at his tenacity in making the moors his home in the distant prehistoric past and the hard granite core of England's West country revealed in all it's magnificence - in weather beaten tors (tumbles of rock stacked one on another) of incredibly shaped granite boulders, where all kinds of wildlife find their refuge.
+In the valleys below, discover quiet green beauty, with trees draped in ferns, tumbling moorland streams full of huge granite boulders covered in moss, finding their way steeply down towards the sea.

-Your accommodation for this tour will be at the Harrabeer Country House a beautiful hotel right on the edge of the moors, where it's a short drive in our mini bus up onto the high moors above.
+Your accommodation for this tour in June/July will be at the Harrabeer Country House a small and homely hotel right on the edge of the moors, where it's a short drive in our mini bus up onto the high moors above.
 Enjoy great cuisine and a warm friendly welcome with Michael and Amanda Willatts.
-Great home coooking too...
+Great home cooking too...

-See Dartmoor through the eyes of someone who grew up here and knows where to find beauty, solitude - and all the interest that abounds, where our prehistoric ancestors made their homes about six thousand years ago.
+See Dartmoor through the eye of someone who grew up here and knows where to find beauty, solitude and all the interest that abounds, where our prehistoric ancestors made their homes about six thousand years ago.

-Please contact us to obtain a detailed and illustrated itinerary for 2013.
+Please contact us to obtain a detailed and illustrated itinerary.